openstack-archive/snap-glance/README.md

 The services for the glance snap will log to its $SNAP_COMMON writable area:
 /var/snap/glance/common/log.

-## Managing glance

-The glance snap has alias support that enables use of the well-known glance-manage command.
-To enable the alias, run the following prior to using the command:

-    sudo snap alias glance.manage glance-manage

 ## Restarting glance services

 To restart all glance services: